casualcore/casual-java-integration-test/tekton/README.md

 ```

 ## Tasks
-Where possible existing tekton tasks from tekton hub are used.
+Where possible existing tekton tasks from artifact hub are used.
 When a custom task is required it is provided within the `tasks` folder.

 The required tasks, both from the hub and tasks folder are installed into